Stay sharp on the function of each knife in your block.

 This advantage along with the blade’s flat tip makes it easier and more efficient than a Chef Knife when you’re doing a lot of push-cutting.
 This means that slicing vegetables finely and evenly will be that much easier.

 This thinness, combined with its shorter length, makes the Santoku easy to control and perfect for more delicate work.
 The Santoku blade, like the Nakiri, is almost entirely flat.
 This makes it ideal for slicing, dicing, and mincing vegetables, as well as meat and fish.

-In fact, “santoku” translates to “three virtues” referring to those three preparation techniques.
+Santoku” translates to “three virtues” potentially referring to those three preparation techniques.
 It also has a fluted edge (small dimpled depressions running the length of the blade) that allows you to slide the knife through wet food, similar to a steak knife, without any sticking or dragging.

 There are plenty of other knife shapes out there, and so you might be wondering, how many knives you actually need?

 Today, most culinary experts will tell you that there are really only three essential knives: the Chef Knife, the Paring Knife, and a serrated knife of some kind.
 We’d include the Nakiri and the Santoku Knife on that list, for reasons we covered above.

 This doesn’t mean you can’t still stock up on other knives if you’re a collector, or if you find yourself wishing you had a knife for a specific task.
 A fishing knife, a carving knife, a boning knife, an oyster shucker, a Yanagi, and even a grapefruit knife can fill a satisfying niche in your kitchen.

 If breaking out an extremely specialized tool adds joy to your cooking experience, then there’s no reason to avoid it.
 But if you’re just in the market for the kitchen knives you really need, stick with 3–5 of the essential ones we profiled above.
 They’ll get you through any imaginable culinary task with grace and style.

 Knives come in a truly staggering range of quality and price.
 You can pick one up at the grocery store for $10, or spend 100 times that on a professional or custom-made model.
-So how do you know what to look for when you’re
+So how do you know what to look for when you’re shopping for knives?

 First, consider whether the knife is stamped or forged.
 A forged knife is made from a single piece of stainless steel.
 The metal is heated in a furnace until it’s red hot and malleable, and then beaten into a blade shape.
 This time-honored technique creates incredibly strong blades that can be sharpened and honed again and again.

 Alternatively, some knives are stamped.
 A stamped knife is cut from a larger piece of metal, like a cookie cutter.
 Stamped knives are easier and cheaper to make, and tend to be flimsier, less durable (they can snap in half), as well as more difficult to sharpen.